-The comedian Aamer Rahman appears this week in Oakland -- although "comedian" doesn't really do Rahman justice.
+Aamer Rahman is a standup comedian—although "comedian" doesn't really do Rahman justice.
 In university classrooms and online chatrooms around the world, he's the sharp funnyman who just happened to shut down every "reverse racism" argument with one expertly arranged joke.

 Born in Saudi Arabia to Bangladeshi parents, and now living in Australia, Rahman has developed a style of comedy both smart and side-splitting.
 His act reflects his experience growing up in Australia with brown skin, and his jokes poke fun at everything from international politics and the “War on Terror" to less-serious topics like TV and Batman.
 But it's a bit he developed as a last-ditch effort right before hanging up the mic forever that's made him a viral sensation.

-"Reverse Racism" is one of those jokes so perfectly timed, so expertly executed, that it's been viewed almost two million times on YouTube and even studied as part of college courses.
+"Reverse Racism" is one of those jokes so perfectly timed, so expertly executed, that it's been viewed nearly three million times on YouTube and even studied as part of college courses.

-“My thing is not to point out things that people haven’t noticed," Rahman explained to an Abu Dhabi newspaper in January.
+“My thing is not to point out things that people haven’t noticed," Rahman explained to an Abu Dhabi newspaper.
 "My audience has already noticed it.
 My show is basically about being together and being honest about it."